raweee/node-red-contrib-whatsapp-link/README.md

 4. **Group Message** : Whatsapp Group Node to send message in a Group.

     The node will send recived `msg.payload` to a group chat.

+5. **Reply Node** : In Beta mode.

+Node will reply on each message starting with string mentioned in instruction or defaults `!red`.

 ## Issues & Updates